greyshi/greyshi.github.io/_posts/2013-11-17-building-amazon-instant-at-hacktx.md

 By the time we started making real progress, the group had shrunk to just me and another guy.
 Luckily, he had some experience using javascript.
 After hacking at it for a little while we were able to use Amazon's product API and AngularJS to get relevant items back as we typed.
 Unfortunately, there was a problem in that we would often get a bad response from Amazon.
 We soon found that we were being throttled because Amazon's API has an upper limit of one request per second for each API key.
 This was really bad for us since we were making a request every time a user entered in a new character.
 We turned to other website APIs, but they all either had similar limits or were bad choices for other reasons.
 Plus, we had already put some work into using Amazon's API.

 We spent some time considering possible solutions or workarounds.
-We failed to find a real solution, but we did a couple of things to make it useable at a very small scale.
+We failed to find a real solution, but we did a couple of things to make it usable at a very small scale.
 One of those things was to alternate between two different Amazon API keys with every request, giving us two requests per second.
 We'd probably use more than two keys if Amazon didn't require credit card information for registration.
 This was super hacky, but hey, this was a hackathon.
 The second thing we did was set an interval between requests rather than query Amazon after every user input update.
 600ms worked pretty well.

 After a few more hours we had a site that worked for a couple people at a time, which was enough for a demo.
 While some groups hacked for the full 24 hours, we didn't have high expectations in terms of winning the competition, so we went home to sleep for a bit.